On the convergence rate of the boosted Difference-of-Convex Algorithm (DCA): Introduction

 Theorem~\ref{thm:main} is proved below in Section \ref{sec:pep results} using the semidefinite programming (SDP) performance estimation approach, as pioneered by Drori and Teboulle \cite{drori2014performance}.
 More precisely, we use the refined version from~\cite{taylor2017smooth, Taylor} to allow for tight analysis.
-Thus, we will first review the performance estimation method in some detail in Section \ref{sec:PEP}.
-One of the attractive features of the DCA is that it contains some well-known algorithms as special cases, like gradient descent, and proximal gradient descent; see e.g.\ \cite{rotaru2025tight}.
+Thus, we will first review the performance estimation method in some detail in Section \ref{sec:PEP}. { In Section \ref{sec:backtracking} we show how one may use the analysis from Section \ref{sec:pep results} to analyze a variant of boosted DCA with backtracking, as opposed to a fixed step length $\alpha > 0$.
+The advantage of the backtracking scheme is that one does not need to know the curvature parameters to select the step length.} One of the attractive features of the DCA is that it contains some well-known algorithms as special cases, like gradient descent, and proximal gradient descent; see e.g.\ \cite{rotaru2025tight}.
 In Section \ref{sec:GD}, we investigate the implications of our analysis for the boosted DCA in the special case of gradient descent.
 In particular, if the objective satisfies a quadratic \L{}ojasiewicz condition (also often referred to as Polyak-\L{}ojasiewicz), we present results on the rate of linear convergence.
 Section~\ref{sec:conclusion} concludes with open questions and a further discussion of related literature.